 Black and brown are fabulous grounding colours in any space.
 Prior to the brown trend of the 2000s, common decorating advice was that "every room needs a touch of black to ground the space."

-Brown does the same thing, but it’s when it's the colour of the sofa, the kitchen cabinets, the walls, the floors, etc, etc —it starts to read super trendy.
+Brown does the same thing, but when it's the colour of the sofa, the kitchen cabinets, the walls and the floors, etc, etc — it starts to read super trendy.

 How do you know if you should follow the trend and paint your cabinets gray?
-Here are four ways to decide:
+Here are three ways to decide:

 1. If you plan on selling your house inside of 10 years, many prospective homeowners will love your gray cabinets because they will still be hot.